Nyk0/chsc/README.md

 # CHSC : Containerized HPC Schedulers in the Cloud

 This project implements a Kubernetes controller to run containerized HPC schedulers in the Cloud with autoscaling features.
 It requires a Kubernetes cluster.
 This repository contains the code of the controller with all Kubernetes manifests to instantiate containerized HPC schedulers.
 It should be noticed that for the moment only OAR HPC scheduler is supported.
-However, we demonstrated that each of the major HPC schedulers (SLURM, OpenPBS and OAR) can grow or shrink dynamically [here](https://link.springer.com/chapter/10.1007/978-3-031-12597-3_13).
+However, we demonstrated that each of the major HPC schedulers (SLURM, OpenPBS and OAR) can grow or shrink dynamically in the paper "A Methodology to Scale Containerized HPC Infrastructures in the Cloud" with the companion artifact available [here](https://link.springer.com/chapter/10.1007/978-3-031-12597-3_13).
+However controllers supplied with Kubernetes do not handle HPC computing oriented Pods.
+As a consequence all scaling actions had to be performed by hand denying autoscaling.
+This project is an implementation of a HPC dedicated controller for Kubernetes that talks with containerized HPC schedulers to perform autoscaling when needed.

 ### 1. Get your Kubernetes cluster